WriteTech-Hub/wth-docs-lab/.github/pull_request_template.md

   - [ ] The ticket has been assigned to the docs team
 - [ ] No → Documentation is not needed for this PR

-> ⚠️ Adding the `documentation` label allows GitHub Actions to auto-trigger downstream processes like ticket creation or docs assignment.
+> ⚠️ Adding the `needs-docs` label allows GitHub Actions to auto-trigger downstream processes like ticket creation or docs assignment.
 Please ensure the label is applied if applicable.

 ### 🏷 Required Labels

 Please confirm that the appropriate labels are applied:

-- [ ] `documentation` – for doc-relevant changes
+- [ ] `needs-docs` – for doc-relevant changes
 - [ ] `release-note` – if there are user-visible changes
 - [ ] Any others relevant to this PR